DEX-ware/fair-atomic-swap/README.md

 ## Reference

 Runchao Han, Haoyu Lin and Jiangshan Yu.
 On the optionality and fairness of Atomic Swaps.
-To appear in The First ACM Conference on Advances in Financial Technologies (AFT’19), Oct 2019.
+The First ACM Conference on Advances in Financial Technologies (AFT’19), Oct 2019.

 ## Contacts